MyTooliT/ICOc/Documentation/Tutorials.md

 #### Build/Pull the Docker Image

-You can either pull the image from Docker Hub:
+You can either pull a recent version of the image from Docker Hub:

 ```
 docker image pull mytoolit/icoc:latest